HaikuTeam/docs/using-haiku/defining-states.md

 #### CHANGING STATE VALUES {#changevalues}

 You're probably thinking to yourself, "States aren't very useful unless you can change them."
 You're right!

 There are two ways to change state: Externally and programmatically from component itself.

 ##### Changing state externally

-Every Haiku component provides a way to change its states, available when the component is [embedded](/embedding-and-using-haiku/publishing-and-embedding.md) in production.
+Every Animator component provides a way to change its states, available when the component is [embedded](/embedding-and-using-haiku/publishing-and-embedding.md) in production.

-All you need to do to update states dynamically as your component animates is to pass in a new _states object_, and the new values it contains will be used in place of the ones you defined inside the Haiku app.
+All you need to do to update states dynamically as your component animates is to pass in a new _states object_, and the new values it contains will be used in place of the ones you defined inside the Animator app.

 <br>